juj/wasm_webgpu/README.md

 The other files in the `lib/` directory are only used by the demo samples in this repository, and are not needed to be deployed into user applications.

+## Implementation Status

+The repository was last updated to be up to date with the WebGPU specification as of **8/18/2022**.

 ## Features and Design

 This bindings library is developed with the following: